utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-draggable-mr-potato-head.md

 In this section, we add a `mouseup` event to our window, and once that happens, we remove the `z-index` from our dragging element and remove the draggable which down element.

 That is it.
-We can now drag HTML elements on the screen as showcased on Mr. Potato Head's body!
+We can now drag HTML elements on the screen, as showcased on Mr. Potato Head's body!

 ### Thank you for reading, and let's connect!